hacksu/HTML-CSS/README.md

 <a href="https://crouton.net/">Click me!</a>
 ```

 So yeah.
 An anchor tag with an href attribute will create a link to another web page so you can go there if you click it.
-Except, wait, ours is kind of weird right now, because the new page will open inside the little JSFiddle box.
-Try this:
+The "href" attribute gives the information "what page should this link link to" and the "target" attribute gives the information "this page should be opened in a new tab."
+The `target="_blank"` attribute is useful whenever you want a link to open a new tab so the viewer doesn't lose their place on your page.

+**Try it**: Add this link to your HTML file and test it in your browser:
 ```html
 <a href="https://drawing.garden" target="_blank">Click me!</a>
 ```

-So yeah, two new ones: The "href" attribute gives the information "what page should this link link to" and the "target" attribute gives the information "this page should be opened in a new tab."
-We need that second thing when using JSFiddle because we don't want the page we're linking to to be trapped in the box, but it's also useful whenever you want a link to open a new tab so the viewer doesn't lose their place on the last page or whatever.

 And you might, at this point, feel a little like you're looking at a bunch of gibberish, and that is basically correct.
 The thing about these web languages is that there's a bunch of stuff in them that made sense to someone at some point and now we're stuck with it because changing it would mean breaking compatability with a whole universe of old websites.
 This attribute name, "href," stands for "hypertext reference" because at some point someone thought that term would become a thing, and then, that term did not become a thing.
 However, we're stuck with it; it's used in the very first web page; and thus we just have to learn it.
 Same with the "_blank" value for "target"; the underscore is there because of history and if you leave it out weird stuff might start happening.
 It all looks a little strange but we must simply learn it and declare victory and move on.